BLACKHEATH HISTORY FORUM 2021 PROGRAM

 James Dunk lives and writes on Wangal country in Sydney’s inner west.
 He works as a historian at the University of Sydney, where he lectures in the history of medicine and Australian history.
 His first book, Bedlam at Botany Bay won the Australian History Prize at the 2020 New South Wales Premier’s History Awards and was also shortlisted for the University of Queensland Non-Fiction Book Award, Ernest Scott Prize and the Kay Daniels Award.
 His research has been published in the New England Journal of Medicine, Rethinking History, History Australia, and Health and History and his literary reviews and essays have appeared in Griffith Review and Australian Book Review.

-October 2: Emily O’Gorman
+ONLINE EVENT: October 2, 4pm: Emily O’Gorman

 Storied Waters: Wetland histories from the Murray-Darling Basin